 - Unlimited Wardrobe: While her purple hat and scarf are her Iconic Outfit, she wears a few different things throughout the movies.

 - Unresolved Sexual Tension: She fancies Bernard right from the start and does not waste any time being subtle with her affections, but he's hesitant because she's so much more powerful and important than him.
 He finally gives in though after they save Penny together.
 They progress as a couple slowly and mostly off-screen but Bernard finally proposes to her post-climax in DU and she gleefully accepts, making them the Official Couple.

 - Uptown Girl: She's a lady of high social standing who falls for a janitor.

 Voiced by: Michelle StacyA lonely six-year-old orphan girl, residing at Morningside Orphanage in New York City.

 - Badass Adorable: She's very brave, especially when she stands up to Medusa's crocodiles.

 - Companion Cube: She carries her teddy bear everywhere with her and treats it like her own child.
 Medusa later holds the bear hostage when she sends Penny into the caves again, telling her she'd better find the diamond or she'll never get the teddy back.
 It works.

-- Damsel out of Distress: She managed to arrange a rescue for herself with a Message in a Bottle.
+- Damsel out of Distress: She has braved Devil's Bayou multiple times trying to escape, and managed to arrange a rescue for herself with a Message in a Bottle.
 Normally that would be no easy task given how close a watch Medusa keeps over her, but it's implied she sent the bottles out only when Medusa wasn't around.